Are you thinking of sharing your story in the media? Here’s what you need to know

 It’s normal to feel a bit nervous about sharing a personal story publicly, but it should also feel exciting and empowering.

 It can be hard to know how you will feel about seeing your story out there until it happens.
 As a journalist, I’ve had interviewees who were very unsure before publication but felt really empowered once the story was out there.
-But there are also sometimes people who change their mind and back out, or who wish they’re hadn’t shared something personal publicly.
+But there are also occasionally people who change their mind and back out, or who wish they’re hadn’t shared something personal publicly.

 I have shared deeply personal stories myself and, although I always feel anxious ahead of publication, the positive reaction and feedback I’ve received from women thanking me for highlighting these issues has always made it worth it for me.